 Business programs prepare students to perform effectively in private businesses and public-service organizations.
 The required courses of study provide the foundation for professional careers in organizations of all sizes.
-The curriculum is designed to develop critical thinking, communication skills, basic computer knowledge, awareness of ethical issues, and expertise in selected business management discipline.
+The curriculum is designed to develop critical thinking, communication skills, basic computer knowledge, awareness of ethical issues, and expertise in selected business management disciplines.

-Undergraduate degrees available include the Accountant Occupational Endorsement, the one-year Accounting Technician Certificate and Small Business Management Certificate, the two-year Associate of Applied Science in Business Administration (A.A.S.), and the four-year Bachelor's of Business Administration (B.B.A.) with an emphasis in Accounting, Human Resources Management, Management, Marketing, or Entrepreneurship.
+Undergraduate degrees available include the Accountant and Financial Institutions Occupational Endorsements, the one-year Accounting Technician Certificate and Small Business Management Certificate, the twoyear Associate of Applied Science in Business Administration (A.A.S.), and the four-year Bachelor of Business Administration (B.B.A.) with an emphasis in Accounting, Human Resource Management, Management, or Management Information Systems.
 The B.B.A. is delivered via e-Learning technologies.

-Certificate, and A.A.S. graduates will be qualified for vocationally oriented positions such as accounting clerk with the state or local government, and accounts payable or accounts receivable clerk with private business.
-Bachelor degree program graduates will generally pursue or strengthen a professional-level accounting, management, human resource management, or marketing career.
+Certificate and A.A.S. graduates will be qualified for vocationally oriented positions such as accounting clerk with the state or local government, and accounts payable or accounts receivable clerk with private business.
+Bachelor degree program graduates will generally pursue or strengthen a professional-level accounting, management, or human resource management career.
 The Bachelor of Business Administration culminates in a capstone course (BA S462) in which students demonstrate competency in solving complex and unstructured problems applying knowledge gained through the range of business courses taken.
 The B.B.A.
 Capstone is intended for graduating seniors.
 Enrollment requires departmental approval and is limited to students that have completed all of the major requirements for the Bachelor of Business Administration.